 - When it’s done, release the pressure valve and wait for pressure to release, then let the chicken rest another 5 minutes.

-- Serve whole, or shred as desired.
+- Serve whole, shred, or use as desired.

 Chicken Thighs